Publish Profile Information to Other Members

 When a platform manager creates or edits a directory they determine who has access to view the directory results.
 As a platform manager, you can determine which information from user profiles is visible by default to other members of your school community.
-Individual members of the community can then overwrite some of these defaults to further limit which of their individual information is available to others.
+Individual members of the community can then overwrite some of these defaults to further limit which of their individual information is available to others when others view directories, rosters, and the contact card.

 From Core, select Security, Profile access, and then Profile publish access.

 To enable users to remove themselves from your school's online directory, select All users to remove their name from the online directory.

 To prevent users from removing themselves from the directory, clear this option.

 Next, for each role in the drop-down menu, you'll select the role and then choose the default publishing access for that role.

 Tip: For example, select Student and then select the roles which correspond to who will probably want/need to see a typical student's profile information.
-You'll probably select to allow the roles of Student, Parent, TeacherFaculty, Coach, Nurse, Advisor, and more to see the student's profile information by default.
+You'll probably select to allow the roles of Student, Parent, Teacher, Coach, Nurse, Advisor, and more to see the student's profile information by default.
 However, you may want to omit roles such as Trustee or Cafeteria Staff from seeing this information.
 If a user only has roles which you did not select, the user will be unable to view or access any of the student's profile.

 Then select Save.